wiremock/wiremock/README.md

 Note: the ability to change host in the second call is to support connection to a standalone instance on another host.

+### Low priority stub mappings
+A stub mapping can be made low priority in the following way:

+	givenThat(get(urlEqualTo("/some/url")).atLowPriority() ...

+This means that WireMock will attempt to match requests to this mapping after trying all that are at normal priority.
+This is primarily intended for use with the proxy feature described below.

+### Running as a proxy to another service
+Stub mappings can be configured to proxy requests to another host and port.
+This can be useful if you want to run your app against a real service, but intercept and override certain responses.
+It can also be used in conjunction with the record feature described in the standalone section for capturing mappings from a session running against an external service.

 JSON API
 --------